paynl/whmcs-plugin/README.md

 # Usage

-More information on this plugin can be found on https://docs.pay.nl/plugins#WHMCS
+More information on this plugin can be found on <a href="https://docs.pay.nl/plugins#whmcs">PAY's documentation</a>

 # Support
 https://www.pay.nl